 When I was 15 years old, I entered a speech competition.
 This wasn't my first rodeo, I'd been doing speaking competitions since I was a babe, but this competition was a little different.
-This was fully in Spanish.
-I had been taking Spanish classes since I was in grade 1, but a full speech was a little different.
-I practiced each syllable, each word, I worked on my delivery, my timing, my facial expressions.
+This was entirely in Spanish.
+I had taken Spanish classes since I was in grade 1, but a full speech was a little different.
+I practiced each syllable and word and worked on my delivery, timing, and facial expressions.

-I'll be honest, my trip to Mexico was my first time leaving the country and I was a little nervous about the differences in culture.
-I didn't know what to expect, I wasn't scared, just curious.
-What would be the same, what would be different?
-Here's the common ground I found with my first real interaction in a global team, these commonalities ring true in globally remote teams today.
+I'll be honest, my trip to Mexico was my first time leaving the country and I was a little nervous about the cultural differences.
+I didn't know what to expect; I wasn't scared, just curious.
+What would be the same, and what would be different?
+Here's the common ground I found with my first real interaction in a global team; these commonalities ring true in globally remote teams today.

-First, we all shared in emotions.
-We all got excited when there was a football match or soccer game, we experienced pain and loss, celebration and happiness.
-The team I was with gave some kids backpacks with supplies for school and I was able to share in their excitement and pride of their new belongings.
-No matter where we were in the world, we shared in emotional bonds.
+First, we all shared emotions.
+We all got excited when there was a football match or soccer game; we experienced pain and loss, celebration and happiness.
+The team I was with gave some kids backpacks with supplies for school and I could share in their excitement and pride in their new belongings.
+No matter where we were, we shared emotional bonds.

-With The Pathwayz Group, we have members of our team all over the world, when the typhoons hit the Philippines earlier last year, we empathized with our team and shared in the emotion and the weight of the tragedy going on there.
+With The Pathwayz Group, we have members of our team all over the world; when the typhoons hit the Philippines earlier last year, we empathized with our team and shared the emotion and the weight of the tragedy going on there.
 We shared in the emotion.

-Beyond a "happy hour" with your globally remote team, share recipes, stories, games, andmexperiences virtually.
+Beyond a "happy hour" with your globally remote team, share recipes, stories, games, and experiences virtually.
 It's a different level of connection with stories and fun.

-In our globally remote teams, you can also bring in the relationship side.
-We are all at home in this time.
-Actually, meet the kids and spouses and pets that roam around during the work week behind your colleagues' screens (of course, if they feel comfortable).
-They are not an inconvenience, they are a part of the work-family, build relationships.
+You can also bring in the relationship side in our globally remote teams.
+We are all at home at this time.
+Meet the kids, spouses, and pets that roam around during the work week behind your colleagues' screens (of course, if they feel comfortable).
+They are not inconvenient; they are a part of the work family and build relationships.

 Global remote teams can have a lot of differences, but they have a lot of similarities too.
 I mean, we are people.
-We all laugh and cry and worry and celebrate, we all focus on basic needs like clothes and food and community, and we all long for relationships.
+We all laugh, cry, worry, and celebrate, focus on basic needs like clothes, food, and community, and we all long for relationships.
 In global remote teams, the differences can sometimes be highlighted, so here's what I want you to do, highlight the similarities.